What is Medicare? Who qualifies?

 Medicare is the government financed health insurance program for seniors and others receiving Social Security benefits.
 All persons aged 65 and over are eligible for Social Security benefits, and disabled persons who have received Social Security for 24 months are eligible for Medicare.
 Individuals who have Lou Gehrig’s disease can receive Medicare immediately upon approval of Social Security Disability Insurance (SSDI).

 Medicare has four parts that cover different health care aspects.

-Part A pays for hospital stays and other related services like home care, and is free to individuals entitled to Social Security (individuals not entitled to Social Security can purchase Part A coverage for $426 per month in 2013).
-The deductible for 2014 is $1,216 per 60-day benefit period.
+Part A pays for hospital stays and other related services like home care, and is free to individuals entitled to Social Security (individuals with less than 30 quarters of Social Security coverage can purchase Part A coverage for $407 per month in 2015 or $224 if the individual has between 30-39 quarters).
+The deductible for 2015 is $1,260 per 60-day benefit period.

 Part C is Medicare Advantage, a program where individuals can opt to receive the same benefits as Part A and B and possibly additional benefits through private companies.
 These can be various types of insurance, including HMOs, PPOs, SNPs, PFFS or PACE.
 Subscribers must continue to pay the Part B premium, and possibly an extra premium for Advantage plans.

 Part D is Medicare’s prescription drug coverage, which can be offered through a Medicare Advantage plan or through a stand-alone plan.
 Premiums are variable, though assistance is available with premiums and deductibles for low-income persons.
 Individuals who do not enroll in a Part D plan when eligible will be subject to the Late Enrollment Penalty on premiums should they later sign up for Part D coverage.